 Considerations.
 Consider the recipient's ability to afford property upkeep before granting a life interest.
 You can allocate money for maintenance in your will or from income-generating assets.
 Give trustees the power to sell property and offer a life interest to a surviving spouse in a new property.
 A life interest usually ends when the recipient dies but can end earlier if specified in your will.

-Trust Fees: Every ten year, the trust fund is subject to a maximum tax rate of 6%.
-This tax is payable by the trustees from the trust fund.
+The trust fund is subject to a maximum tax rate of 6% every ten years, payable by the trustees from the trust fund.
 The charge is reduced if the assets are not held in the trust for the entire 10-year period.
-During the life-tenant's lifetime, there are no anniversary or exit charges unless part or all of the life interest is revoked.
+There are no anniversary or exit charges during the life of the tenant unless part or all of the life interest is revoked.

 The entry charge is also known as the lifetime charge or immediate charge and is assessed when the trust is created.
 Gifts into discretionary trust are classed as chargeable lifetime transfers (CLTs).
 When setting up a new trust, you must consider any previous CLTs (e.g. gifts into discretionary trusts) made within the last seven years.
 Potentially Exempt Transfers (PETs) are not included in this cumulation.
 As long as this total does not exceed the settlor’s nil rate band (NRB), there will be no entry charge.